cainmagi/Dockerfiles/manual-xubuntu/cloudreve.md

 Actually, Cloudreve allows you to do more interesting things, like:

 * Upload or download a file.
-* Preview, move, or delete files on DGX.
+* Preview, move or delete files on DGX.
 * Modify some text-based files, like `.txt`, `.sh`, ...
 * Share a file by link.
-This link can be get access to by anybody in the same LAN.
+This link can get accessed by anybody on the same LAN.
 * Zip / Unzip files.
-* Use the offline downloading feature (requires to configure the Aria2 service).
+* Use the offline downloading feature (requires configuring the Aria2 service).

 Cloudreve allows the administrators to do more configurations.
 For example,

 * The administrator can ban a user.
-The banned user will not be able to login.
+The banned user will not be able to log in.
 * The administrator can view all uploaded files and all ongoing tasks.
 * The administrator can configure the SMTP email service.
 After that, the registration will require a verification email.
 * The administrator can configure Google reCaptcha, which is more powerful than the default captcha.